wyim-pgl/transgenic/notes/README.md

 - Define a training, validation, and test set of genomes (how much data will I need?)
 - Write backmapping function to move output isoform lists to genemodel coordinates, and then augment the original gff
 - Save the model as transfomers 'PreTrainedModel'
+- Define a global attention mask for DNA seq tokens representing splice junctions or other important elements

 ## Implementation Notes